This article was updated in February 2023 to reflect changing conditions, prices and trends.

 6.2% drop in sales volume

-Like many food and beverage manufacturing industries, the alcohol industry worldwide has taken a hit from the pandemic – whether from restaurant and bar closures, or restrictions on valuable export and import markets – global sales volume dropped 6.2% as the world locked down.
+Like many food and beverage manufacturing industries, the alcohol industry worldwide took a hit from the pandemic – whether from restaurant and bar closures, or restrictions on valuable export and import markets – global sales volume dropped 6.2% as the world locked down.

-Luckily, the wider market, along with spirits sales, is expected to start bouncing back in 2021 and beyond as restrictions ease.
-Sales for the alcohol market overall are forecasted to grow 3% in 2021.
-Spirit sales are expected to grow 0.6% in 2021, and at a compound annual growth rate (CAGW) of 0.8% until 2025.
+Luckily, the wider market, along with spirits sales, started to bounce back in 2021 as restrictions eased.
+Sales for the alcohol market overall are projected to have grown 2.9% in 2021.
+Spirit sales are estimated to have grown 0.6% in 2021, and it’s predicted they’ll grow at a compound annual growth rate (CAGW) of 1.5% until 2025.

 The UK distilled spirit market in numbers